Robert Allen VandenHeuvel

-Robert, also known lovingly as Bob Vandy, was born on Jan.
-14, 1949, in Hart, the son of the late Frank and Lorena (Wieber) VandenHeuvel.
-In 1967, he graduated from Hart High School, and shortly after was drafted in the U.S. Army.
+Robert, also known lovingly as Bob Vandy, was born Jan.
+14, 1949 in Hart, the son of the late Frank and Lorena (Wieber) VandenHeuvel.
+In 1967, he graduated from Hart High School and shortly after was drafted into the United States Army.
 He was stationed in Fort Polk, Louisiana, where he worked as a petroleum storage specialist.
-While on active duty, he served in Vietnam, and was honorably discharged as a Specialist (E4).
+While on active duty, he served in Vietnam and was honorably discharged as a Specialist (E4).
 On Feb.
 13, 1998, Bob married Mary (Griswold) VandenHeuvel.
 Together they shared over 20 years together until her passing in 2020.
-Bob was self-employed, working as the owner and operator of VandenHeuvel Livestock Hauling, for over 20 years.
+Bob was self-employed, working as the owner and operator of VandenHeuvel Livestock Hauling for over 20 years.
 Bob was an active member of the American Legion Post 76 and a life member of the VFW in Pentwater.

 The family would like to extend their thanks and gratitude to Tom Anthony, who was a very good friend to Bob.